tomcatmanager/tomcatmanager/CONTRIBUTING.rst

     $ pyenv virtualenv -p python3.5 3.5.5 tomcatmanager-3.5
     $ pyenv install 3.4.8
     $ pyenv virtualenv -p python3.4 3.4.8 tomcatmanager-3.4
-    $ pyenv install 3.7.0b2
-    $ pyenv virtualenv -p python3.7 3.7.0b2 tomcatmanager-3.7

 Now set pyenv to make all three of those available at the same time::

     $ pyenv local tomcatmanager-3.6 tomcatmanager-3.5 tomcatmanager-3.4 tomcatmanager-3.7

-You now have isolated virtualenvs just for tomcatmanager for each of the three python versions.
+Whether you ran the script, or did it by hand, you now have isolated virtualenvs just for tomcatmanager for each of the three python versions.
 This table shows commands on the left, and which virtualenv it will utilize.

 =========  =======  =================
 Command    python   virtualenv